lambdaclass/concrete/ROADMAP.md

-- **Pattern ergonomics and daily language friction** live in Phase 6 #5 and #7: match guards, OR patterns, `if let` / `while let`, match-on-reference, tuples / no-tuples, struct update, wildcard destructuring, and `defer` / cleanup semantics.
+- **Pattern ergonomics and daily language friction** live in Phase 6 #5 and #7: match guards, OR patterns, `if let` / `while let`, match-on-reference, the no-tuples decision, struct update, wildcard destructuring, and `defer` / cleanup semantics.
+Anonymous tuples remain a non-goal unless named structs fail a real workload.
 - **Import/dependency authority constraints** live in Phase 18 #8: imports do
   not grant capability by themselves, and dependencies can be constrained by capability budget, trusted/Unsafe use, assumptions, evidence floor, platform,